German Christmas Markets: Everything You Need to Know

 • Soups: one way to keep you warm during the cold winter evenings, is to try the soups.
 Many Christmas markets in Germany offer different kinds of soups to chase the hunger and kill the cold at the same time (for other more fun ways to stay warm, read on).

 • Meat: did I mention, that there’s just lots of meat at Christmas markets?
 Germans love to eat meat, so it’s no surprise that you’ll find lots and lots of it during the holiday season.
 Whole pigs on a skew or just the legs are typical for any gathering.
-Huge grills are covered in smoking steaks, sausages and skewers.
+Huge grills are covered in smoking steaks, sausages, and skewers.

-• Fish: marinated herrings, Backfisch (deep fried fish in a dough), smoked salmon are just a few of the varieties you can find at every German market during every season, including around Christmas.
+• Fish: marinated herrings, Backfisch (deep fried fish in a dough), and smoked salmon are just a few of the varieties you can find at every German market during every season, including around Christmas.

-• Baked goods: the smell of hand-made freshly baked bread, pastries, Bretzels and all kind of baked dough with or without toppings will tease you perhaps even more than the smell of grilled meat.
+• Baked goods: the smell of hand-made freshly baked bread, pastries, Bretzels and all kinds of baked dough with or without toppings will tease you perhaps even more than the smell of grilled meat.

 • Nuts and sweets: after a hearty meaty meal, a handful of freshly caramelized nuts or sweets is all you need.
-Or perhaps a sugar apple or chocolate covered fruits?
+Or perhaps a sugar apple or chocolate-covered fruits?
 At any German Christmas market, you’ll find plenty of those.

 Nuts and Sweets - Dortmund